 Users can adjust tailor-made thresholds associated with the met-ocean parameters.
-Please note that changes in these thresholds will modify the thresholds linked to the User, and that these are used in various parts of OSPAC, such as graphs and some types of alerts.
-Hence, once they are modified, that change will be also reflected in these applications.
+Please note that changes in these thresholds will modify the thresholds linked to the User, and they are used in various parts of OSPAC, such as graphs and some types of alerts.
+Hence, once they are modified, these changes will be also reflected in the applications.